Teachable-AI-Lab/unsupervised-prototypes/README.md

 ## How to use

 The `scripts` folder contains shell commands for training Deep Taxonomic Network model.
+The training configuration is stored as JSON files in the `scripts/configs/` folder Run `run_config.sh` in slurm system.

 <!-- The `encoder-decoder` folder contains several autoencoder architectures for experiments -->
  `encoder.py` and `decoder.py` stores the encoder and decoder architecure